Josette Simon: Royal Shakespeare Company and Royal National Theatre

 Simon told Oddey that despite being conscious of discussions about whether audiences would accept a black woman as Rosaline, "I also felt that you should be allowed to fail, because if you don't take risks you can't reach higher planes" and that she had focused on her performance rather than debates around her casting, saying that "If I had thought about those things beforehand, I would not have set foot on the stage".
 She told Veronica Groocock, author of Women Mean Business (1988), that sexism had been as much of an issue as racism in her career, although the problem reduced as she gained larger roles.
 Nine years later, she expressed her dissatisfaction with the lack of good roles for women, which she ascribed to the industry being male-dominated and complained that, "I think that we've seen more and more trivialising of actresses, requiring them to look gorgeous and take their top off at some point."

 In 1987, Simon appeared for the RSC again, in the lead role of Isabelle in Measure for Measure, directed by Nicholas Hynter; her performance received some critical acclaim, whist other commentators felt it was "underpowered and lacking in emotional intensity".
 Irving Wardle wrote in The Times that the plot and casting demanded that Simon's "Isabella should be the only nobly uncorrupted figure on stage ... and Miss Simon, a burnished icon of impassioned purity, fulfills it to the letter ...
 The penalty is that she emerges as less humanly interesting than the surrounding hypocrites and sensualists."
 The Sunday Telegraph critic Francis King considered her performance to be "appealing and tough".
 Coveney of the Financial Times felt that Simon "fails ... with the full range of the role.
 Like so many of this season's leading ladies, she is technically underpowered."
 The play transferred to the Theatre Royal, Newcastle and then to the Barbican in 1988.
 Financial Times critic Martin Hoyle wrote of the Barbican production that Simon "has transformed her voice, both timbre and enunciation ....
 Incisive, vocally varied, though slightly lacking the full weight for the early emotional climaxes, she gives the best performance I have seen from her, dignified and touching."
 In The Times in 1991, Benedict Nightingale opined that by casting Simon as Isabella and Rosaline, and Hugh Quarshie in other plays, the RSC had been "launching two performers of huge potential".

-Arthur Miller and Marilyn Monroe at their wedding in 1956.
-Simon won several awards for her performance in Miller's After the Fall, playing a character thought to be based on Monroe.